 Quartz is one of the most famous minerals on the earth.
 It occurs in essentially all mineral environments, and is the crucial constituent of many rocks.
-Quartz is likewise the maximum varied of all minerals, taking place in all distinct bureaucracy, habits, and colorings.
+It is likewise the maximum varied of all minerals, taking place in all distinct habits, and colorings.
 There are more range names given to Quartz than any other mineral.
-Although the Feldspars as a group are more regular than Quartz, as an man or woman mineral Quartz is the maximum commonplace mineral.

-Quartz is the maximum abundant and widely allotted mineral determined at Earth’s surface.
-It is gift and ample in all parts of the arena.
-It bureaucracy in any respect temperatures.
+It is the maximum abundant and widely allotted mineral determined at Earth’s surface.
+It is abundant all over the arena.
+In any temperatures.
 It is abundant in igneous, metamorphic, and sedimentary rocks.
 It is highly resistant to both mechanical and chemical weathering.
 This durability makes it the dominant mineral of mountaintops and the primary constituent of seaside, river, and wilderness sand.
-Quartz is ubiquitous, ample and durable.
-Minable deposits are determined at some stage in the world.
+It is ubiquitous, wide and durable.
+Mineral deposits are determined at some stage in the world.

 Quartz Physical Properties

 |Color||Quartz occurs in virtually every color.
 Common colors are clear, white, gray, purple, yellow, brown, black, pink, green, red.|

 |Cleavage||None – typically breaks with a conchoidal fracture|

 |Uses||Glass making, abrasive, foundry sand, hydraulic fracturing proppant, gemstones|

 |Crystal Habit||prismatic hexagonal crystals with horizontally striated faced; sometimes appears dursy: twinning common|

 |Optic Sign||Uniaxial (+)|